Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 @EqualsAndHashCode | High | StackOverflow when including related entities |

-@ToString | Medium | Forces lazy loading proxy initialization, infinite loop |
+@ToString | Medium | Forces lazy-loading proxy initialization, infinite loop |

 @AllArgsConstructor | Medium | Bugs possible when field order changes |